 Power Points Allocation and Feats

-Basically you are witnessing a layout of how I allocated the 109 points I got available on my DC.
+Basically you are witnessing a layout of how I allocated the 112 points I got available on my DC.
 What I’ll list now are moves you’ll 100% for sure, want to get to rank 4 as quickly as possible and in the order I believe you should strive for: (You can have your own personal preference here but for sure you want Anointed Army, Blessing of Battle and at least Hastening light in your top 3 to max asap)

 Break the Spirit